MattIPv4/DNS-over-Discord/README.md

 ### `invite` command

-The `/invite` command provides the user with a quick link to invite the 1.1.1.1 DNS over Discord bot to another Discord server.
+The `/invite` command provides the user with a quick link to invite the 1.1.1.1 DNS over Discord bot to another Discord server, or to add it to a Discord account.
 The bot can be invited at any time with [https://dns-over-discord.v4.wtf/invite](https://dns-over-discord.v4.wtf/invite).
+The bot can also be added to accounts with [https://dns-over-discord.v4.wtf/invite/user](https://dns-over-discord.v4.wtf/invite/user).

 ```txt
 /invite